Scthe/scthe.github.io/content/blog/2024-06-03-gaussian-splatting/gaussian-splatting.md

 = cov2d
 $$

-If the determinant of the cov2d is &le; 0 then the shape would be a parabola or a hyperbola instead of ellipsis.
+If the determinant of the cov2d is &le; 0 then the shape would be a parabola or a hyperbola instead of an ellipsis.

+At this point, the reference implementation adds $0.3 \cdot I$ to the cov2d.
+It's done to ensure that the matrix is invertible.
+You can find the detailed explanation in AI葵's ["Gaussian Splatting Notes (WIP)"](https://github.com/kwea123/gaussian_splatting_notes).

 ## Calculating eigenvalues

 > I recommend reading the [Eigenvalues_and_eigenvectors](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors#Matrix_examples) article on Wikipedia.
 The "Matrix examples" section has nice examples.
-The formulas below are just a rehash.

 Let's calculate the eigenvalues.
 To make notation simpler, I've assigned a letter to each element of the 2D matrix cov2d.